Irish experiment

-The Irish Experiment is the popular name for the interest, primarily from VFL/AFL clubs, in bringing Irish sportspeople, particularly Gaelic footballers, to Australia to play Australian rules football professionally.
-The AFL's focus on Gaelic footballers is due to the similarities between the sports.
+The Irish experiment is the popular term for the recruitment of Irish athletes, mainly Gaelic footballers, by VFL/AFL clubs to play Australian rules football professionally in Australia.
+The AFL's focus on Gaelic footballers stems from similarities between the sports.

-The Irish Experiment began in the mid-1980s as an informal project of the Melbourne Football Club.
-Despite its initial success, enthusiasm for the project lapsed until the 2000s, when it again became ongoing, reaching a record level due to globalisation and professionalism in sport; however, it also faced significant challenges due to the COVID-19 pandemic.
+The Irish experiment began in the mid-1980s as an informal project by the Melbourne Football Club.
+Although it saw early success, enthusiasm for the project lapsed until the 2000s as part of a more sustained recruitment effort that includes the AFL European Combine, held annually in Dublin.